 Nutrition is fundamental to physical and mental medicine.
 If you want to stop managing your patients’ mental health symptoms and start treating the root causes of their mental illness, we encourage you to check out our growing community of mental health providers in our well-known Fellowship in Functional & Integrative Psychiatry.
 You’ll join thousands of other health care professionals making a huge difference in patient lives with nutritional medicine.

-Ready to apply the latest nutritional therapies to combat mental illness with your patients?
-Enroll now in our Fellowship in Functional & Integrative Psychiatry!
+Ready to learn the latest nutritional interventions to combat mental illness with your patients?
+Enroll now in our certified Fellowship for professionals!
+Book a private call with Dr. Greenblatt today.

 References